K0Rhq/un/packages/preview/README.md

 Make sure you have an Astro website ready to go, if you haven't made one already.

-Install `@korhq/unpreview` with your package manager, from npm.
-We will support JSR in the future.
+Install `@korhq/unpreview` with your package manager.

 ### Create content collection